muhammadalichishti/codesbyali/README.md

 ## I'm a Computer Science and Engineering Student

 - 👨‍💻 I’m currently working on web development technologies like JavaScript, React etc.
-- 📚 I’m also learning everything about Frontend and Backend technologies 😅
+- 📚 I’m also learning everything about Frontend and Backend technologies.
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 😅 Future Goals: Learn more technologies - Never stop creating new ideas.
 - ⚡ Fun fact: My first line of code was not "Hello World!"
 - ⚡ Fun fact 2.0: I am the fan of Marvel as well as DC.